A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 2. Explore Sedona’s magical vortexes

 Many people are drawn to Sedona for its vortexes.
-I’d never heard of a vortex before I visited Sedona, but what I understand these Sedona attractions to be are areas alive with energy that are helpful for healing and spiritual enlightenment.
+I’d never heard of a vortex before I visited Sedona, but these Sedona attractions are areas alive with energy that supports healing and spiritual enlightenment.

 All of Sedona is considered to be a vortex, but there are a few sites where the energy is more powerful – and they’re all located on or near hiking areas so you can combine two in one!
 Sedona’s most powerful vortexes are located at Cathedral Rock, Bell Rock, Boynton Canyon and Airport Mesa.